Lorkiestra/Trombolec-Brothers/README.md

 The agents of bad music want to stop the brothers from reaching the gig!
 Don't let some pathetic pop bastards stand in their way!

-The similarity of names or appearance of individuals depicted in the product is coincidental.

-Disclaimer:
+## Disclaimer:

 This game is satire.
 Characters, are fictional.
+The similarity of names or appearance of individuals depicted in the product is coincidental.
 This parody is for entertainment only.
 Play with a sense of humor and understanding.
+The game was not meant to offent anyone or hurt anyone's feelings.
 If content is offensive, discontinue playing.
 Enjoy responsibly!

-# Technology Notes
+# Technology Notes 💻
 Local two player coop, two gamepads only.

 🎮 Controls: